leshikus/shellcheck/README.md

   https://www.shellcheck.net/wiki/SC2148 -- Tips depend on target shell and y...
 ```

-Take a note, each problem has a dedicated page with explanations.
+Note, each problem has a dedicated page with explanations.
+Shebang is a way to indicate the command line interpreter.
+It looks like `#!/bin/sh` or `#!/bin/bash` in the first line.

 </details>

 Assume the script produces the following error

 ```
-afedotov@afedotov-mobl1 MINGW64 ~/git/shellcheck (techtalk)
 $ cat test.txt
 echo Test
-afedotov@afedotov-mobl1 MINGW64 ~/git/shellcheck (techtalk)
 $ sh test.txt
 test.txt: line 1: $'\357\273\277echo': command not found
 ```